-Free program with free garage parking on Pierce St between Ellis and Eddy streets.
+Free event with free garage parking on Pierce St between Ellis and Eddy (click here for a map)

 This lecture will address how the understanding of the Jewish past in the Islamic world is colored by the geo-politics of today, not only in the “West” but in the Muslim world itself, with often surprising consequences.
 Professor Gottreich will focus on Morocco, a country that once had the largest Jewish population in the Arab world and is currently experiencing a significant wave of philosemitism despite the emigration of most of its Jews.